Extner32/Ntwo/README.md

 - Realistic physics
 - Good preformance (should easily run on intigrated gpu's with the right settings), but also nice visuals if your computer can handle it.

-## current progress:
+## current working features:
-- basic drone physics (with PID controllers)
+- drone physics with PID controllers (this will probably keep getting improved during development)
-- working on ground effect simulation
+- analog screen effect shader